 Selection and screening of transformants (DNA isolation, PCR, shipping samples)

 Education: POSITION REQUIREMENTS AND QUALIFICATIONS:

 Required: Bachelor’s degree in Life Science

 Preferred: Bachelor’s degree in Molecular Biology

 Required: Experience with aseptic laboratory technique and sterile handling

 Preferred: Experience with plant tissue culture, plant transformation, DNA isolation, PCR, genetic engineering

 Required: Knowledge of DNA isolation, PCR, aseptic laboratory technique

 Preferred: Knowledge of plant transformation, genetic engineering

-Additional Salary Information: Commensurate with experience and qualifications.
-Full-time academic professional, grant-supported appointment renewable annually pending continued funding and satisfactory progress within the position.
+Additional Salary Information: Appointment Status: Full-time academic professional, grant-supported appointment renewable annually pending continued funding and satisfactory progress within the position.
 Qualified individuals will be eligible to receive vacation, sick, and personal leave; retirement through the State Universities Retirement System; and group health, dental, vision and life insurance.